-Template Method is a behavioral design pattern that let you define the skeleton of an algorithm and allow subclasses to redefine certain steps of the algorithm without changing its structure.
+Template Method is a behavioral design pattern that lets you define the skeleton of an algorithm and allow subclasses to redefine certain steps of the algorithm without changing its structure.

-Imagine that you're writing an application for data mining office documents.
+Imagine that you are writing an application for data mining office documents.
 Users would feed it documents in various formats (PDF, DOC, CSV) and receive useful uniform data instead.

 The first version of the app could work only with DOC files.
 The following edition received the CSV support.
 A month later, you had added the ability to extract data from PDF files.

 At some point, you noticed that all three parsing algorithms have a lot of similar code.
 While they were quite different in dealing with file formats, the data extraction and analysis had been almost identical for all formats.
 Hence, it would be nice to get rid of the code duplication, leaving the algorithm structure intact.